 I kept striding along as fast as I could.
 Another 15 minutes later I ducked into the woods randomly, and got a funny feeling.
 After some more walking, I slowly and cautiously approached an area that looked to be someone's domicile.

-A cursory look around led me to believe that I had indeed arrived at the residence of an Anishinaabe woman perhaps.
+A cursory look around led me to believe that I had plausibly arrived at the residence of an Anishinaabe woman.

 This was quite the establishment…it had to be Kee's place.
 I never did find the ruins of the "Shawboose Cabin"....